juxor/afaq/markdown/secH1.md

 [section H.2.3](secH2.html#sech23)).
-He never failed to stress that association would be tyranny if imposed upon peasants and artisans (rather, he thought that associations would be freely embraced by these workers if they thought it was in their interests to).
-However, he did not ignore the rise of large-scale industry and explicitly proposed workers' associations (i.e., co- operatives) for those industries which objectively needed it (i.e. capitalist industry) and for those other toilers who desired it.
+He never failed to stress that association would be tyranny if imposed upon peasants and artisans (rather, he thought that associations would be freely embraced by these workers if they thought it was in their interests to do so).
+However, he did not ignore the rise of large-scale industry and explicitly proposed workers' associations (i.e., co-operatives) for those industries which objectively needed it (i.e. capitalist industry) and for those other toilers who desired it.
 The net effect was the same, though, namely to abolish wage labour.

 It was this opposition to wage labour which drove Proudhon's critique of state socialism.
 He continually stressed that state ownership of the means of